We all know that kids are famous for turning up their noses at healthy foods, but what about 60-something year old Dads?

 Chicken Bacon Ranch Spaghetti Squash Casserole

-Chicken Bacon Ranch Spaghetti Squash Casserole is a flavorful fall casserole recipe.
-Even my squash-averse family loves this scrumptious, gluten-free dish!
+Chicken Bacon Ranch Spaghetti Squash Casserole is a flavorful yet healthy casserole recipe.
+Even squash haters will love this dish!

 - 1 medium-sized spaghetti squash (about 2-1/2lbs)

 - 2 chicken breasts (14oz), cut into bite-sized pieces

 - homemade seasoned salt (or regular salt) and pepper

 - 5oz baby spinach, roughly chopped